DocuFlag

 1.1 Nature of processing

-DocuFlag assists immigration professionals (visa agencies, consultants) in verifying that client documents meet published consulate requirements for Schengen visa applications.
+DocuFlag assists users in verifying that documents meet published consulate requirements for Schengen visa applications.
+The user is either an individual self-help applicant working on their own application, or an Enterprise customer (e.g. a visa agency) acting as data controller for the visa applicants whose documents they process.
 The service uses AI (large language models) to extract structured data from uploaded documents and compare it against a requirements database.

 1.2 Roles